 - If you are still having problems, contact customer support.
 You may need to tweak a few settings on your device, such as IPv6 or DNS settings.

 Netflix views VPNs as a means of bypassing geographic licensing restrictions, meaning VPN users who use a VPN for other reasons are caught in the cross-fire.
-If it openly allows users to view a TV show in a country where it doesn't have the rights to stream it, then it would be in breach of those licensing restrictions.
-However, Netflix doesn't distinguish between users who live in other countries and those that are just visiting and want to access their home streaming services, or between people who are abroad and those who just want to use a VPN for privacy and security.
+If it openly allows users to view a TV show in a country where it doesn't have the rights to stream it, it would breach those licensing restrictions.
+However, Netflix doesn't distinguish between users who live in other countries and those that are just visiting and want to access their home streaming services or between people who are abroad and those who just want to use a VPN for privacy and security.

 Why do we advocate for using a VPN with Netflix?